-Other derivatives like perpetual swaps and options have become increasingly popular in recent years, but also carry with them more complexity that a trader should be sure to understand well before trading.
+Other derivatives like perpetual swaps and options have become increasingly popular in recent years but also carry more complexity that a trader should understand well before trading.

-Cryptocurrency charts can be read in the same fashion that a day trader would with any other asset.
-Technical analysis takes into account the history of an asset’s price and key indicators to predict its future price movement.
+Cryptocurrency charts can be read like a day trader with any other asset.
+The technical analysis considers an asset’s price history and key indicators to predict its future course of prices.
 Many exchanges have advanced charting tools like trendlines and moving averages which are extremely helpful in conducting technical analysis.

 Regulation plays a key role in the security and safety of cryptocurrency trading.
-As previously discussed, security is one of the key concerns for traders who are concerned about the security of their funds.
+As previously discussed, security is one of the key concerns for traders concerned about their funds’ security.
 Regulation of exchanges helps to mitigate these risks and keep traders safe.

 There are some regulations that all US-based cryptocurrency exchanges comply with — including Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations — which require exchanges to confirm the identity of their customers and ensure anyone engaged in illegal activity is prevented from participating in the market.

-Outside of the United States, there are varying degrees of regulation for digital assets which vary based on country.
+Outside of the United States, there are varying degrees of regulation for digital assets, which vary based on country.
 For instance, crypto-friendly countries like Switzerland regulate ICOs, exchanges, and other cryptocurrency businesses.
-While a few countries like Morocco, Bolivia, and Vietnam have banned the use of all cryptocurrencies, regardless of their function.
+At the same time, a few countries like Morocco, Bolivia, and Vietnam have banned the use of all cryptocurrencies, regardless of their function.

-Day traders should never risk more capital than they can afford to lose.
+When day trading cryptocurency for profit, traders should never risk more capital than they can afford to lose.
 Doing so will surely lead to financial stress.
 When assessing trading opportunities, day traders should consider the 1% rule, which states that no more than 1% of a trader’s capital should be risked on a single trade.
-This helps to spread capital across many trades and lessen the risk if a single trade goes poorly.
+This helps to spread capital across many trades and lessen the risk of only one trade going poorly.

-No matter how ready a trader thinks they are for day trading cryptocurrency, they should tread lightly.
-This new asset class is filled with potential, but can also be dangerous and unpredictable.
-It’s important that day traders start slowly, and only place small trades in the beginning before they fully understand the market.
+No matter how ready a trader thinks they are for day trading exchaging, they should tread lightly.
+This new asset class is filled with potential but can also be dangerous and unpredictable.
+It’s important that day traders start slowly and only place small trades in the beginning before they fully understand the market.
 As a trader becomes more comfortable, they can increase their trades and begin to look into more elaborate strategies.

 As a relatively new market, cryptocurrencies are still in uncharted territory.
 The entire industry is still figuring out how to handle government regulation, leverage trading, and security, among other things.
-This means that cryptocurrency day trading brings with it great uncertainty, but also great opportunity for traders who know where to look.
+How to start day trading crypto?
+This means that day trading crypto brings uncertainty and a great opportunity for traders who know where to look.

-The market is extremely fragmented with dozens of different exchanges.
+The market is extremely fragmented, with dozens of different exchanges.
 Prices and fees can vary significantly.
-Trading occurs in the spot market and derivative market, against fiat and against stablecoins, or other cryptocurrencies, and across various legal jurisdictions.
+Day-range trading occurs in the spot and derivative markets, against fiat and stablecoins or other cryptocurrencies, and across various legal jurisdictions.
 Traders with the right tools and understanding can take advantage of this fragmentation and complexity.

-Day trading cryptocurrency isn’t for everyone, and can certainly lead to financial losses if executed poorly.
-But for those that take the time to educate themselves on the ins-and-outs of the industry and identify a solid trading strategy, the upside can be enormous.
+Day-trading-cryptocurrencies strategy isn’t for everyone and can lead to financial losses if executed poorly.
+But the upside can be enormous for those who take the time to educate themselves on the ins and outs of the industry and identify a solid and long-term trading strategy.